Connect with others who understand.

 — A MyDepressionTeam member

-To listen to relaxing stories, you can download an app or get an audiobook online or from your local library.
+To listen to relaxing stories, you can download an app or get an audiobook either online or from your local library.
 If you prefer to read on your own, avoid doing so on your phone or computer.
 The bright light from electronic devices can make it harder to sleep well, so traditional print books are a better bet.

 5. Treat Sleep Apnea